linode/docs/docs/uptime/analytics/how-to-use-webalizer-to-analyze-web-traffic-on-debian-8.md

 <hr>

-# How to Use Webalizer to Analyze Web Traffic on Debian 8 (Jessie)
+# How to Use Webalizer to Analyze Nginx Logs on Debian 8 (Jessie)

 ## Introduction